ArcaneNibble/ArcaneNibble.github.io/content/web-app-history-notes.md

 Because we were dealing with embedded systems, we had to deal with C code.
 C has a reputation for not being very beginner-friendly, so (after a _massive_ detour) we decided to use Lua for high-level logic and use C only for drivers and real-time control ([MicroPython](https://en.wikipedia.org/wiki/MicroPython) once again didn't exist yet).

 One design requirement was that we wanted to be able to run this high-level code on a computer in simulation *in addition to* on a physical system.
 This meant that we needed a way to run Lua inside our desktop application.
-To stay aggressively cross-platform, I chose to handle this by compiling the Lua interpreter to JavaScript ([WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) was years away from existing).
+To stay aggressively cross-platform, I chose to handle this by compiling the Lua interpreter to JavaScript ([WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) was years away from existing, and asm.js was the early attempt to show why it would be useful and wanted).

 Even though this was also experimental technology at the time, Mozilla had already shipped ahead-of-time-compilation optimizations for asm.js, and one of its main selling points was "it's just JavaScript."
-In theory, nothing special had to be done to make this work, and it'd fit right in, or so I thought.
+In theory, nothing special had to be done to make it work (on the "library consumer" end), and it'd fit right in, or so I thought.
 Oh how wrong I was!

 Even though asm.js "just produces JavaScript code," it doesn't _culturally_ fit the Web ecosystem.
 C code simply has vastly different assumed knowledge _in the developer_.
 First of all, the toolchain for building asm.js, [Emscripten](https://emscripten.org/), [didn't have Linux binary releases yet]((https://web.archive.org/web/20140601171447/https://github.com/kripken/emscripten/wiki/Emscripten-SDK)).
-This didn't bother me, as I was familiar with having to painfully glue together `arm-none-eabi` toolchains, and so I just compiled a tarball that was shared between my development machines and my CI server.
+This didn't bother me, as I was familiar with having to painfully glue together `arm-none-eabi` toolchains for the microcontroller, and so I just compiled a tarball that was shared between my development machines and my CI server.
 However, wrangling compilers wasn't a typical _Web_ developer activity.

 Even worse, _because_ I was using Linux as my primary development platform and as the CI platform, the entire rest of the (monolithic) build system was full of Linux-isms and could't run on any other platform.
 At the time, I didn't understand why this was a problem as the final build artifacts themselves were indeed truly cross-platform, but this _further_ alienated Web-focused developers.